Mariners relying on video, past information to scout players ahead of MLB draft with baseball on hold

 But …

-“You can watch them in multiple games against the best competition in the country granted it was last summer's work,” he said.
-“There was a big group of high school players that I went and actually visited with before we got shut down, and over the winter.
-But it's going to be really tough for any team to just go in and take the high school player that hasn't played since last summer.
-You just don't know where they are physically, if they've made a step forward, step back.”
+“You can watch them in multiple games against the best competition in the country — granted, it was last summer’s work,” he said.
+“There was a big group of high-school players that I went and actually visited with before we got shut down, and over the winter.
+But it’s going to be really tough for any team to just go in and take the high-school player that hasn’t played since last summer.
+You just don’t know where they are physically, if they’ve made a step forward, a step back.”

 Given that all they can do is scout on video, the Mariners have also changed up a few aspects on their scouting process.